Learning the shape of female breasts: an open-access 3D statistical shape model of the female breast built from 110 breast scans: Introduction

-To this end, this paper introduces the first publicly available 3D statistical shape model of the female breast built from 110 breast scans.
+To this end, this paper introduces the first publicly available 3D statistical shape model of the female breast built from 110 breast scans acquired in a standing position.
 Together with the model, we present a fully automated, pairwise registration pipeline especially tailored for 3D breast scans and its application in the context of statistical shape modeling.
 Our method is computationally efficient and requires only four landmarks to guide the registration process.